 FICO® Auto Scores vs. other FICO® scores

-The most significant difference between your FICO® Auto Scores and base scores is in how your credit history is weighted.
+The most significant difference between your FICO® Auto Scores and base scores (like your FICO® Score 8 or FICO® Score 9) is in how your credit history is weighted.
 Base FICO® scores take into account your overall credit information as laid out in your credit reports, including your credit card debt, payment history, student loans, etc.

 The FICO® Auto Score model also takes these elements into consideration, but assigns more weight to auto-loan-specific risk behavior.